-In recent years, however, doctors have demonstrated that uncomplicated cases of acute appendicitis–cases in which the appendix is swollen but not perforated–can be treated safely with antibiotic medications.
-When these medications are given correctly and early enough, in most cases the appendicitis will subside and the patient will not require surgery.
+In recent years, doctors have demonstrated that uncomplicated cases of acute appendicitis–cases in which the appendix is swollen but not perforated–can be treated safely with antibiotic medications.
+When these medications are given correctly and early enough, in most cases the appendicitis will subside, and the patient will not require surgery.
 Now, because one of the last things that you want to have to do during pregnancy is surgery inside the lower abdomen, near the growing womb itself, the idea of treating uncomplicated appendicitis with medications instead of surgery sounds appealing.
-Unfortunately, however, research suggests that non-surgical treatment does not work as well for appendicitis occurring during pregnancy as it does for appendicitis in non-pregnant patients.
-Consequently, surgery is the standard treatment., although the strategy as to which surgical techniques to use and how to approach the appendix and when to perform the operation depends on how advanced the pregnancy is.
+Unfortunately, research suggests that non-surgical treatment does not work as well for appendicitis occurring during pregnancy as it does for appendicitis in non-pregnant patients.
+Consequently, surgery is the standard treatment; however, the strategy as to which surgical technique to use, how to approach the appendix, and when to perform the operation depends on how advanced the pregnancy is.
 In some cases, the baby may need to be delivered before the appendix is removed.

 Although it is unlikely that you will be given antibiotic treatment as a replacement for surgery if you have acute appendicitis while pregnant, there is another role for antibiotics, namely to prevent infection when you do have surgery.
 Although antibiotics given around the time of surgery must be selected based on their ability to protect against infections of the major groups of disease-causing bacteria—Gram-negative and Gram-positive bacteria and both aerobic bacteria (bacteria that breathe oxygen) and anaerobic bacteria (bacterial that do not breathe oxygen)—several antibiotics are fairly safe to give during pregnancy.
-Generally, pregnant women getting appendectomies are given an antibiotic drug called metronidazole, or an antibiotic drug called clindamycin, plus a drug from a family of antibiotics called cephalosporins.
+Generally, pregnant women getting appendectomies are given metronidazole or clindamycin plus a drug from a family of antibiotics called cephalosporins.